Taormina7575/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    The useRouteMatch hook is used to allow us to enter a dynamic piece of data into the url.
+Instead of having a link for each item in a list, for example, you can pass :id into the url and generate a unique url for each list item.
 1. How would you explain form validation to someone who has never programmed before?
+    Form validation is a way of making sure a user enters the correct type and amount of data into the required fields of a form.
+We usually accomplish this using a third party application like 'yup' which vastly simplifies the code and process of validating a form.
 1. In 1-2 sentences, define end to end testing.
+    End-to-end testing is a method of testing which simulates a users experience within the UI.
+The goal is to make sure that a user can successfully perform any task on the webpage and receive the desired result. we use technologies like cypress to automatically evaluate the webpage from the perspective of the user.

 ## Instructions